-If you were a bona fide resident of American Samoa for the entire tax year, or were considered a bona fide resident of American Samoa for the entire tax year CAUTION under the special rules for the year of a move (see

-Pub.
-570, chapter 1), but not a U.S. citizen or resident, certain credits and deductions may not be available to you.
+If you were a bona fide resident of American Samoa for the entire tax year, or were considered a bona fide resident of American Samoa for the entire tax year under the special rules for the year of a move (see chapter 1 of Pub.
+570), but not a U.S. citizen or resident, certain credits and deductions may not be available to you.
+See Nonresident alien under Bona Fide Resident of American Samoa in chapter 3 of Pub.
+570 for specific information.

 Self-employed individuals.
 If you were self-employed and your net earnings from self-employment were \$400 or more, generally you will have to pay self-employment tax on those earnings even though you can exclude the earnings from your gross income.
-Use Schedule SE (Form 1040) to figure any selfemployment tax due.
+Use Schedule SE (Form 1040 or 1040-SR) to figure any self-employment tax due.